Shopify/polaris/polaris.shopify.com/content/components/avatar.md

   - fileName: avatar-square.tsx
     title: Square
     description: Use a `square` shape when the avatar represents a non-person entity like an app, channel, or store.
 ---

-# Avatar

-Avatars are used to show a thumbnail representation of an individual or business in the interface.

----

 ## Best practices